Vienna at Night: 12 Cool Things You Can’t Miss After Dark

 Spittelberg Quarter

 Witwe Bolte is the oldest restaurant here and serves traditional Austrian food, but they’ve also got great vegetarian options.
-I always recommend Amerling-Beisl for the younger crowd – their inner courtyard is beautiful and the vibe is relaxed.
+I always recommend Amerling-Beisl for the younger crowd visiting Vienna – their inner courtyard is beautiful and the vibe is relaxed.
 Tian Bistro does excellent vegetarian cuisine if you want something upscale.

 The area really comes alive after dark.
-Most restaurants stay open until around 11pm or midnight, and several bars keep going later.
+Most of Vienna’s best restaurants stay open until around 11pm or midnight, and several bars keep going later.
 Hertz & Seele is where cocktails meet traditional Austrian cheese platters – it’s a combo that actually works really well.
 Das Café has that living room feel with mismatched furniture and great coffee.

 What I love about Spittelberg is how it mixes traditional Vienna with modern dining.
 You can grab organic burgers at Burgermacher (their homemade ketchup is legit), then walk two doors down for classic schnitzel.
 The Christmas market here from mid-November to Christmas is also spectacular if you’re visiting in winter.